nmagee/spotify/README.md

 - Song year - `year`
 - Song file (MP3) - the full S3 URL to the MP3 file
 - Song image (JPG) - the full S3 URL to the image
 - Song genre - `genre` (from the `genres` table).
-This returns a string, not an integer.
+This value is derived by a JOIN between the `songs.genre` value (INT) and the `genres.genreid` value (INT).
+The result returns a string, not an integer.

 Test your API locally to be sure you are getting well-formed results for both the `/genres` and `/songs` endpoints.
-Since you seeded your songs table with a song, you should see one entry.
+Since you seeded your songs table with a song, you should see one entry as you test.

+Try modifying values within the existing record, to see if they are reflected in your API.

 Once you are happy with your results, add, commit, and push your code to GitHub.
 Your FastAPI container should build successfully based on your work in Lab 6.